-If you own a boat or any other type of leisure craft in Canada you will need to purchase insurance for it.
+You must purchase insurance if you own a boat or any other leisure craft in Canada.

-Having this type of insurance also protects you if you have an accident and cause injury to someone else or their property.
+Purchasing this type of Insurance also protects you if you have an accident and cause injury to someone else or their property.

-You will also be covered for legal defense if you were to be sued which is very important to consider as it could happen.
+You will also be covered for legal defense if you were sued, which is very important to consider as it could happen.

-They also offer, emergency services, wreck removal, watercraft replacement, death and funeral expenses as well as accidental death coverage for anyone operating a watercraft which is optional.
+They also offer emergency services, wreck removal, watercraft replacement, death and funeral expenses, and accidental death coverage for anyone operating a watercraft, which is optional.

 So, very similar to a vehicle insurance umbrella but for a watercraft.

-For example at Dejardin’s their watercraft insurance perils cover the following,
+For example, at Dejardin’s watercraft insurance perils cover the following,

 Our watercraft insurance policy will provide you with the best coverages (all-risks with some exclusions) for your watercraft and its motor, such as: